online-ml/chantilly/README.md

 </p>

 <p align="center">
   <b>chantilly</b> is a tool for deploying <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a> models built with <a href="https://github.com/creme-ml/creme">creme</a> into production.
-It takes care of building API routes, monitoring performance, and alerting when things go wrong.</b>.
+It takes care of building API routes, visualizing activity, monitoring performance, and alerting you if something goes wrong.
 </p>

 ## Setup